baus/install-discourse/README.md

 # Create a user account

-It is bad practice to admin your system from the root account.
+It is poor practice to admin your system from the root account.
 Create an administrative account, and add it to the sudo group, so the account can make system changes with the sudo command.
-In this case, I'm going to call the new users "admin."
+In this case, I'm going to call the new user "admin."

+Adding the user to the sudo group will allow the user to perform tasks as root using the sudo command.

 ```bash
 root@host:~# adduser admin